Periodic Shadowing for Set-Valued Maps: Introduction

 \section{Introduction}

-The qualitative theory of dynamical systems is classically formulated through the iteration of continuous single-valued maps on compact metric spaces.
-Within this framework, properties such as transitivity, expansivity, recurrence, and orbit tracing play a central role.
-These notions form the core of topological dynamics and date back to the foundational works of Birkhoff and Anosov; see, for instance, \cite{Birkhoff1922, Anosov1967, AokiHiraide}.

-Among orbit tracing properties, the \emph{shadowing property} is of particular importance.
-Roughly speaking, shadowing ensures that approximate trajectories (pseudo-orbits) can be uniformly approximated by true orbits.
-Introduced by Anosov in the context of hyperbolic dynamics \cite{Anosov1967}, this property has become a fundamental tool in the study of stability and robustness of dynamical systems.
-Several refinements have been proposed, including finite and periodic shadowing.
+A discrete dynamical system is defined as a pair $(X,f)$, where $X$ is a compact metric space and $f:X\to X$ is a continuous map.
+A natural generalization consists of replacing $f$ by a set-valued map $F:X\to 2^X$, where $2^X$ denotes the family of all nonempty closed subsets of $X$.
+Such systems have attracted considerable attention due to their applications to differential inclusions, control systems, symbolic dynamics, and uncertainty models; see, for example, \cite{Guzik2017,RT,CordeiroPacifico2016,HuangLiang2017}.

-The \emph{periodic shadowing property}, introduced by Ko\'scielniak \cite{Koscielniak1996}, requires that periodic pseudo-orbits be shadowed by actual periodic orbits.
-In the single-valued setting, this property is closely related to expansivity and transitivity.
-In particular, it was shown in \cite{DarabiForouzanfar} that for expansive homeomorphisms shadowing implies periodic shadowing, and that under chain transitivity, periodic shadowing implies both shadowing and topological transitivity.
+The periodic shadowing property strengthens the classical shadowing property by requiring periodic pseudo-orbits to be shadowed by genuine periodic orbits.
+In the single-valued setting, it is closely related to expansivity, recurrence, and transitivity-type properties, playing an important role in the global organization of dynamical systems \cite{Koscielniak1996,Koscielniak2005,DarabiForouzanfar2017,OsipovPilyuginTikhomirov2010,Lee2013}.

-Set-valued dynamical systems arise naturally in situations where the evolution is not uniquely determined.
-Such systems are generated by set-valued maps $F:X\to 2^X$ and provide a flexible framework for modeling nondeterministic dynamics.
-Although many classical notions extend formally to this setting, their dynamical consequences often differ substantially due to the non-uniqueness of orbits; see, for example, \cite{RT, MMT, WongSalleh2019}.

-Shadowing-type properties for set-valued maps have attracted increasing attention in recent years.
-In particular, Raines and Tennant \cite{RT} and Zhengyu \cite{Zhengyu} investigated shadowing and inverse limit structures for multivalued systems, revealing both similarities and essential differences with the classical theory.
-However, the role of \emph{periodic shadowing} in set-valued dynamics remains less explored, especially in relation to expansivity, chain transitivity, and topological transitivity.
+Shadowing for set-valued maps has attracted increasing attention in recent years.
+In particular, Raines and Tennant \cite{RT} and Zhengyu \cite{Zhengyu} investigated shadowing and inverse limit structures for set-valued systems, establishing similarities and important differences with the classical theory.
+However, the periodic shadowing property remains poorly understood in the set-valued setting, especially regarding its relationship with expansivity, chain transitivity, and topological transitivity.